OBOFoundry/COB/README.md

 Currently we have two kinds:

-- testing if an ontology is coherent when combined with COB + ext
+- **Coherency**: testing if an ontology is coherent when combined with COB + ext
-- testing if an ontology has classes that are not subclasses of COB classes
+- **Coverage**: testing if an ontology has classes that are not subclasses (direct or indirect) of COB classes

 See the [Makefile](Makefile) for a list of ontologies that are known to be compliant and those known to be non-compliant